25 of the best deepfake examples that terrified and amused the internet

 As deepfake technology gets smarter so do the scams, but this deepfake deception is one the strangest we've seen.
 It's not out of the ordinary for celebrities to do brand collaborations but when popstar Taylor Swift launched a supposed Le Creuset kitchenware 'giveaway', fans were a little wary.

-Among one of the stranger deepfake examples, is a clip from ITVX's Deep Fake Neighbour Wars, a show that's riddled with strange deepfaked celebs in bizarre settings.
+Another Tom Holland example - and this one's even stranger.
+This example is a clip from ITVX's Deep Fake Neighbour Wars – a show that's riddled with strange deepfaked celebs in bizarre settings.
 The video in question depicts rapper Nicki Minaj and actor Tom Holland as a distraught couple, recounting a home invasion by none other than Mark Zuckerberg.
-The odd clip was shared to Twitter where it was seen by Minaj, who was rather disturbed, to say the least.
+The odd clip was shared on X where it was seen by Minaj, who was rather disturbed, to say the least.

 Responding to the video, Minaj writes: "HELP!!!
 What in the AI shapeshifting cloning conspiracy theory is this?!?!!
 I hope the whole internet get deleted!!!" – maybe a little dramatic, but who can blame her?
 The video is giving some serious uncanny valley vibes with that dead behind-the-eyes look on their AI faces.